bazelbuild/bazel-blog/_posts/2019-09-29-intellij-bazel-sync.md

 ```

 Configuration for project modules.
 In the previous section, we saw that the
 plugin generated two modules for project data and the workspace itself.
-We can
+We see
-see their `.iml` files referenced in this file:
+their `.iml` files referenced here:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>